 • Cover letter that includes the project location (address and Plat/Lot), a statement of the project purpose and need, project description, a list of federal and/or state funding/permitting sources, and information regarding the current and historic use of the property

 • Map(s) clearly indicating the project area and/or limits of ground disturbance

 • Project plans

 • Clear photographs of the affected resource(s)

 • If the project will impact a historic property, include a discussion of how the impact can be avoided or minimized

-Project review submissions may be sent via email to Glenn Modica, Senior Project Review Coordinator.
-Mr. Modica can also be reached at 401-222-2671.
+Project review submissions may be sent via email to Elizabeth Totten.
+You can contact her at 401-222-2671.